copperspice/copperspice/README.md

 ### Major Enhancements

-* Reflection
+* Reflection (run time and compile time)
   * No Meta-Object Compiler is required for generating meta data, all references were removed
   * The functionality provided by moc was replaced with compile time templates
   * CopperSpice automatically generates meta data for processing Signals/ Slots and Introspection
-  * A template class can now inherit from QObject with no restrictions on types
+  * Template classes can inherit from QObject with no restrictions on types
   * Complex data types such as **QMap&lt;QString, int&gt;** can be used for signal or slot arguments
 <!-- -->
 * Enhanced Functionality